-- (1) Based on the closing price on the TSX of \$0.125 per Common Share on December 30, 2022 (being the last trading day of 2022). - (2) Comprised of RSUs, each entitling the holder to receive, on vesting and settlement, one Common Share or the cash equivalent thereof - (3) Comprised of Options having a five-year term from the date of grant and vesting in one-third increments on each of the first, second and third anniversary dates thereof, except that the Options granted on September 19, 2022 have a three-year term and vest on the later of (i) in the case of those exercisable at \$0.28 per share, on the later of September 19, 2023 and the date on which there shall have elapsed 15 consecutive trading days over which the volume-weighted average trading price of the common shares exceeds \$0.28, and (ii) in the case of those exercisable at \$0.33 per share, on the later of September 19, 2024 and the date on which there shall have elapsed 15 consecutive trading days over which the volume-weighted average trading price of the common shares exceeds \$0.33.
-Each vested Option is exercisable to purchase one Common Share at the applicable exercise price. - (4) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, was appointed Interim Chief Executive Officer effective December 13, 2022. - (5) Mr. Rawlyk was Vice President, Production and Operations throughout 2022.
-He was subsequently appointed Chief Operating Officer in May 2023. - (6) Mr. Berthelet ceased to be an officer of the Company effective December 13, 2022, at which time all unvested share-based awards and option-based awards held by him were cancelled.
-Vested option-based awards remained exercisable for 90 days thereafter.
-The option-based awards disclosed in this table represent the vested Options held by Mr. Berthelet at December 31, 2022, which subsequently expired unexercised on March 13, 2023. - (7) Mr. Dranchuk ceased to be an officer of the Company effective November 14, 2022, at which time all unvested share-based awards and option-based awards held by him were cancelled.
-Mr. Dranchuk did not hold any vested share-based awards or option-based awards at the time he ceased to be an officer. - (8) Ms. Lai ceased to be an officer of the Company effective March 31, 2022, at which time all unvested share-based awards and option-based awards held by her were cancelled.
-Vested option-based awards remained exercisable for 90 days thereafter.
-Ms. Lai did not hold any share-based awards or option-based awards at December 31, 2022.
+- (1) Comprised of restricted share units (RSUs) subject to time-based vesting in one-third increments.
+Each vested RSU entitles the holder to receive, on settlement, one Common Share or the cash equivalent thereof. - (2) Comprised of Options having a 5-year term and subject to time-based vesting in one-third increments except that the Options granted on September 19, 2022 have a 3-year term and vest (i) in the case of those exercisable at \$0.28 per share, on the later of September 19, 2023 and the date on which there shall have elapsed 15 consecutive trading days over which the volume-weighted average trading price of the Common Shares exceeds \$0.28, and (ii) in the case of those exercisable at \$0.33 per share, on the later of September 19, 2024 and the date on which there shall have elapsed 15 consecutive trading days over which the volume-weighted average trading price of the Common Shares exceeds \$0.38.
+Each vested Option is exercisable to purchase one Common Share at the applicable exercise price. - (3) Based on the closing price on the TSX of \$0.07 per Common Share on December 29, 2023 (being the last trading day of 2023). - (4) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, served as Interim Chief Executive Officer during 2023, until December 31, 2023. - (5) Mr. McDonald also holds 1,007,567 deferred share units (DSUs) received in his capacity as a director of the Company.
+See "- Director Compensation" below. - (6) During 2023, Mr. Rawlyk served as Vice President, Production and Operations until May 23, 2023, and as Chief Operating Officer thereafter.
+He was appointed President and Chief Executive Officer effective January 1, 2024. - (7) Mr. Stobbe joined the Company as Controller on June 26, 2023 and was appointed Chief Financial Officer on November 13, 2023. - (8) Ms. Massey ceased to be an officer of the Company effective October 11, 2023, at which time all unvested share-based awards and option-based awards held by her were cancelled.
+Vested share-based and option-based awards remained outstanding and, in the case of options, exercisable for 90 days thereafter.
+The option-based awards disclosed in this table represent the vested Options held by Ms. Massey at December 31, 2023, which subsequently expired unexercised on January 9, 2024.